 When must marks for projects be in?

 Projects cannot be extended beyond their original credit value.
 Students may, however, submit a new project proposal.

 Grades must be submitted by the grade submission deadline for the term indicated on the submitted project proposal.
 Marks must be submitted by the supervisor to the Biology Program Assistant in the Biology Office via email or phone at the end of the course.
-For example, term 1 during the winter session the grades should be submitted in the end of December, for term 2 in the winter session the grades should be submitted by late April, and finally, for the summer session grades should be submitted when the course is finished before the end of August.
+For example, term 1 during the winter session the grades should be submitted at the end of December, for term 2 in the winter session the grades should be submitted by late April, and finally, for the summer session grades should be submitted when the course is finished before the end of August.
 If extenuating circumstances prevent the supervisor from submitting grades by the submission deadlines please contact the Biology Office and reschedule a termination date for the project.
 If supervisors fail to respond to grades submission requests the Biology Office will be forced to submit a grade of “0” for the project.

 Instructors should keep in mind that median marks for Biology 448 projects are in the low to mid-80s and that marks above 90 are rare, and indicate a truly exceptional project and presentation.